Floresj4/spring-batch-samples/container-packaging/readme.md

 # Container packaging

-Package a SpringBoot application as an [Open Container Initiutive](https://opencontainers.org/) (OCI) container.
+Package a SpringBoot application as an [Open Container Initiutive](https://opencontainers.org/) (OCI) container for remote deployment.

+This application provides a `RestController` with endpoints for executing batch jobs and checking their status.

-### Build
+## Build

+To build and tag a container image

 `mvn clean spring-boot:build-image`

-Will build and tag a container image
+To build an executable jar for local test and development.

 `mvn clean package`

-Will build an executable jar for local test and development.

-### TODO

-- implement service trigger
+## Container Execution

+Execution with docker requires port binding for the controller handling job execution requests and AWS credentials to download the test file.
+The following command will launch the latest container image.

+`docker run -p 8080:8080 -e AWS_ACCESS_KEY_ID=[your_key_here] -e AWS_SECRET_ACCESS_KEY=[your_key_here] container-packaging:latest`

+## Local Execution

+`java -jar container-packaging.jar inputFile=s3://...`